fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 12.md

 - Task 4: Follow Mode Selection and Rotating Functionality:
 The local user is asked to select a mode that causes the device to automatically follow a person in front of it.
 They are encouraged to move around so that the device has to rotate to keep them in the video.

-We observe if the device successfully rotates according to the users input (simulated).
+We observe if the device successfully rotates according to the user's input (simulated).

 - Task 5: Freeze Mode selection:
 The users are instructed to set a mode that stops the device from moving and prevents remote control.
 We encourage the remote user to attempt to move the device.